protap1100/Meal-buddy-client/README.md

 - **CSS:** Custom styles to complement Tailwind CSS and enhance the UI.
 - **Firebase Authentication:** For secure user authentication.
 - **Stripe:** For secure payment processing.
+- **Jwt:"" Jwt Authentication For Securing Admin Panel and User.

 ## Additional Information